unskript/Awesome-CloudOps-Automation/AWS/legos/aws_attach_new_policy_to_user/README.md

 <h1>AWS Attach New Policy to User </h1>

 ## Description
-This Lego AWS Attach New Policy to User and gives a dict of policy info.
+This Lego attaches a new AWS Policy to User and returns the policy information as a python dictionary.

 ## Lego Details

-    aws_attache_iam_policy(handle: object, UserName: str, PolicyName: str)
+    aws_attach_iam_policy(handle: object, UserName: str, PolicyName: str)

         handle: Object of type unSkript AWS Connector
         UserName: IAM user whose policies need to fetched.
         PolicyName: Policy name to apply the permissions to the user.

 ## Lego Input
-This Lego takes three inputs handle, UserName and PolicyName.
+This Lego take three inputs handle, UserName and PolicyName.

 ## Lego Output
 Here is a sample output.